karina6188/data-structures-and-algorithms-c-/README.md

 Challenge 01 - Array Shift

 ## Description
-This is a daily code challenges Challenge 01 - Array Shift.
+This is a daily code challenges project that includes various challenges.
+See Table of Contents above.
-The function called insertShiftArray takes in an array and a value and insert the value to the middle position of the array.
+Challenge 01 - Array Shift: The function called insertShiftArray takes in an array and a value and insert the value to the middle position of the array.

 ## Getting Started
 Clone this repository to your local machine.